 All rooms contain a small kitchenette that can be hidden behind cupboard doors when not in use.
 Cooking utensils, crockery and cutlery are all provided.

 Most of the hotel rooms face a small, pedestrianized street.
 There are no balconies.
 There are also some interior rooms, looking down onto a small interior balcony.
-Those hoping for very quiet rooms should request those at the interior.
+Those hoping for quiet rooms should request those at the interior of the hotel.

 |Gutenberg Aparthotel behind palm trees|